chiueri2/chiueri2/README.md

 ## Hey everyone! 👋
 My name is Eric Chiu.
-This is destined to a webpage for my hobby and technical project.
+This is destined to be a webpage for my hobby and technical project.
 If you happen to visit, be sure to check back once a short while!
 I hope to pick up speed going forward.
 ✨ ✨

 - 🔭 I’m currently working on a hobby project that's related to my home city